schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Skeleton Line-up

-A rock splitter carves at a unequal showroom.
+A rock splitter carves at an unequal showroom.

 ## Engraved Consultancy